Donatello (Teenage Mutant Ninja Turtles): Mutant Mayhem

-Donatello is set to appear in the upcoming Teenage Mutant Ninja Turtles: Mutant Mayhem, the first computer-animated Teenage Mutant Ninja Turtles flim since TMNT (2007).
-He is shown to wear glasses, in contrast to his previous designs, and is confirmed to be voiced by an actual teenager with Micah Abbey voicing him.
-It’s established that this iteration of Donnie is a late bloomer, as shown by his younger sounding voice.
+Donatello appears in Teenage Mutant Ninja Turtles: Mutant Mayhem, the first animated Teenage Mutant Ninja Turtles film since TMNT (2007).
+He is shown to wear glasses, in contrast to his previous designs, and is voiced by Micah Abbey.
+It's established that this iteration of Donnie is a late bloomer, as shown by his younger sounding voice.
+He ends up forming a strong bond with Wingnut and Leatherhead due to their shared interest in technology.
+He is also shown to be a fan of human popular culture, referencing anime series such as Attack on Titan.

+Donatello appears in the follow-up TV series Tales of the Teenage Mutant Ninja Turtles, with Abbey reprising his role.

 Video games

 In the video games based on the 1987 animated series, Donatello has the longest range, although he cannot inflict as much damage as Leonardo, who has the second-longest range; one notable exception is the first NES game, where Donatello both did the most damage and had the longest range, though his attacks were slow.
 This has been carried over into the games inspired by the 2003 animated series.
 In TMNT: Smash Up, he is voiced by Sam Riegel.

 Donatello is one of the main playable characters in Teenage Mutant Ninja Turtles: Out of the Shadows, where he is voiced by Yuri Lowenthal.
 Donatello also appears in the 2014 film-based game, voiced by Oliver Vaquer.

 Donatello is featured as one of the playable characters from Teenage Mutant Ninja Turtles as DLC in Injustice 2, voiced by Joe Brogie.
-While Leonardo is the default turtle outside the gear loadout, he, Michelangelo and Raphael can only be picked through the said loadout selection similar to the premier skin characters.
+While Leonardo is the default turtle outside the gear loadout, he, Michelangelo, and Raphael can only be picked through the said loadout selection similar to the premier skin characters.